The Perio Tray®: Non-Invasive Therapy For Gum Disease

 Gum disease starts with irritation, known as gingivitis, when tartar moves under the gum line.
 This irritation makes your gums bleed when brushing and flossing.
 If left unaddressed the bacteria begins to make the gums recede.
 Pockets form, which are perfect places for more bacteria to multiply.
 Now the bacteria begin to attack the tooth roots and the connective tissues.
 Now you’re in danger of losing your teeth.

 Treatments for gum disease vary depending on the degree to which bacteria have invaded the gums and teeth.
-Dr. David Hiebert and Dr. Keri Smith may simply need to do some root scaling and planing to remove tartar that has crept under the gum line, or more dramatic treatments may be necessary.
+Dr. Keri Smith and Dr. David Hiebert may simply need to do some root scaling and planing to remove tartar that has crept under the gum line, or more dramatic treatments may be necessary.
 The goal is to avoid the need for periodontal surgery, which can be very painful and can result in tooth sensitivity.
 Plus, bacteria have a way of hanging around to infect the incisions.

 We’ve found a great treatment to help our patients avoid surgery — Perio Protect.